aws-samples/Dynamic-data-masking-in-Amazon-RDS-for-PostgreSQL-Amazon-Aurora-PostgreSQL-and-Babelfish-for-Aurora/README.md

 - Schema\_name – Name of the schema where the source table is located
 - Table\_name – Name of the source table
 - Column\_name – Name of the pii column
-- Masking pattern – The pattern to obfuscate the data
+- Masking – The pattern to obfuscate the data